fathzer-yasl/yasl-firebase/README.md

 5. Optionally, **Enable your domain in Firebase Authentication panel** If you plan to expose this application on the Internet, you should:
-1. First having your own domain.
+   1. Have your own domain.
    2. Allow that domain to use Authentication in the Firebase console (go to your project, then **authentication**, then **parameters** and finally **Authorized domains**).
    3. Restrict access to your firestore database using the Firebase console.
 Go to **Firestore database**, then **Rules** and set:
      ```
       rules_version = '2';